saifmohammednipun/Player-Database/README.md

 ## Features
 - Interactive menu-based application
-- Can perform CRUD (Create-Read-Update-Delete) operations.
+- Can perform CRUD (Create-Read-Update-Delete) operations
-- Initially, data must be read from a file.
+- Initially, data read from the file
-- Modified data should be saved in a file
+- Modified data stored in the file

 ## Requirements
 - Programming Language: C++